 Stephanie has been working at Maysles Documentary Center since 2013.
 She has worked in marketing, communications and promotions for a number of organizations, including The New York Times, Meredith Corporation and AARP.
 Originally from San Francisco, she is a graduate of Wesleyan University and lives in Harlem with her husband and daughter.

-Jessica Green has overseen the programming at Maysles Cinema since 2008.
-The Maysles Cinema, founded by the late, great Albert Maysles (1926-2015) is the first independent cinema focused on documentary film in the world.
+Jessica Green IS the DIRECTOR OF ALL ONSITE AND OFFSITE EXHIBITiON PROgraMMING, AND THE HEAD OF SALES FOR RENTALS at the CINEMA AT THE MAYSLES DOCUMENTARY CENtER.
 She is also developing a narrative project about Louis Armstrong’s State Department tours.
 Jessica is also a former founder, owner and editor-In-chief of the New York based, independent Hip-Hop magazine Stress (1994-2001) and the former executive editor of BET.com (2000-2005).
 Green has an undergraduate degree from Lang College at the New School for Social Research in Black Studies and Writing and Literature and was born and raised in New York City, and her father Ernest Green, is one of the Little Rock 9.